 Like many small, beautiful dogs, the Pariah has been greatly influenced by ancient races of man.
 Thus, it is not surprising if you find early mention of them in the Bible, in ancient Sanskrit texts, and ancient Egyptian papyrus.
 We have strong indications that the Pariah Dogs served as fighters and guard dogs during ancient times.

 You can also check out: Maltese dog price in India – Appearances, History

 They were probably first bred as companions and hunting dogs.
 Later, they became skilled guards and watchdogs.
 In recent years, some Pariah dogs have even become professional hunters and have earned good market value.

-  Some other characteristics of this fine-looking, sweet and lovable Indian Mastiff dogs, which is also referred to as Pariah dogs, are their eagerness to please, high energy level, and eagerness to please their master.
+Some other characteristics of these fine-looking, sweet and lovable Indian Mastiff dogs, which is also referred to as Pariah dogs, are their eagerness to please, high energy level, and eagerness to please their master.

 Their loyalty is strong and they can be trusted to protect family and home.
 But this doesn’t mean that the Indian Pariah is a blindly aggressive dog.
-In fact, Pariah is a very sociable breed who is highly intelligent and responsive to training.
+Pariah is a very sociable breed who is highly intelligent and responsive to training.
 However, it is unfortunate that their natural protection instincts have been suppressed and that they are now vulnerable and unprotected when attacked by strangers.

 Indian pariah dog price

 The price of an Indian pariah dog puppies in India can up to be Rs 5,000 – 10,000/-.
 The price of the pariah dog might vary depend as per the place of India.